gnjo/goto/README.md

-put mean the apply the set command mes mean the message command got mean the goto label wai mean the wait, if press any key to go
+put mean the apply the set command mes mean the message command got mean the goto label wai mean the wait, if press any key to go flg mean the switch case
 //log comment
 /*slice comment*/
 ```